 The outstanding impact of this program in our community encouraged us to expand the model to raise awareness and increase screening on a major challenge for our current medicine: cancer.

-UHS has been awarded a significant funding by the Cancer Prevention Research Institute of Texas (CPRIT) to develop and implement outreach, prevention and screening services to fight colorectal, breast and cervical cancer to underinsured and uninsured population in in our County.
+University Health has been awarded a significant funding by the Cancer Prevention Research Institute of Texas (CPRIT) to develop and implement outreach, prevention and screening services to fight colorectal, breast and cervical cancer to underinsured and uninsured population in in our County.

 Cancer Prevention Program

-The Cancer Prevention and Research Institute of Texas awarded funds to University Health System to help prevent cancer in underserved populations in Bexar County.
+The Cancer Prevention and Research Institute of Texas awarded funds to University Health to help prevent cancer in underserved populations in Bexar County.

 - Colorectal Cancer (CRC) Screening Promotion Program

-- UHS will reduce the impact of mortality among Hispanics through the implementation of a sustainable, evidence-based, health promotion, early detection and behavioral change program and increase the number of members in compliance for screening by 10% in two years.
+University Health will reduce the impact of mortality among Hispanics through the implementation of a sustainable, evidence-based, health promotion, early detection and behavioral change program and increase the number of members in compliance for screening by 10% in two years.